jmrodri/cat-osb-f2f-2017/README.md

 Moving to 2 docs, machine readable swagger and human readable spec.
 Spec takes precedence.
 Any PR that changes the spec must also update swagger.

-Also a desire for endpoint that returns the entire json schema instead of embedding it in the catalog. would allow for reference to common bits rather than a lot of duplication.
+Also a desire for endpoint that returns the entire JSON schema instead of embedding it in the catalog. would allow for reference to common bits rather than a lot of duplication.
 Likely to help things like UIs w/ payload sizes.
 Proposal incoming.
 No separate endpoint, revisit in v3.